thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Note I put the AGC on comment so I can test either gain setting pretty quick.
 I simply have to stop auto_rx, swap the # comment around and restart auto_rx, I can do this several times in a sonde flight to test gain changes.

 I also updated my station antenna description to reflect that Im using 4 SDR's.
-Once you have them setup, its just a matter of waiting and before long you will see things like the follow two maps... lots of sonde data flowing into your station.
+Once you have the SDRs setup in the conf file its just a matter of waiting and before long you will see things like the follow two maps... lots of sonde data flowing into your station.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/radiosonde/4sdrandmap.png" height="320">